 Palm dog award is now one of the most recognized and lauded fixtures at the Cannes Film Festival.
 The awards are covered by The New York Times, The Daily Telegraph, The Guardian, Le Monde, The Sydney Morning Herald and not to forget, Dog with Blog 🙂

 The award has a phenomenal track record of predicting Cannes best film winners.
 Uggie was named top dog for his star turn in The Artist in 2011.
 That film went on to win the Palme d’Or and the Oscar.
-In 2014, the entire canine cast of White God was honored, and that film went on to win the top prize in the Un Certain Regard.
+In 2014, the entire canine cast of White God was honoured, and that film went on to win the top prize in the Un Certain Regard.

 Recipients of the Palm Dog awards: